Fortitude Valley railway station

-Fortitude Valley railway station is located on the North Coast line in Queensland, Australia.
+Fortitude Valley is a railway station located on the North Coast line in Queensland, Australia.
 Located beneath the Valley Metro complex, it serves the central Brisbane suburb of Fortitude Valley.
 The station is one of four inner city stations that form a core corridor through the centre of Brisbane.

 Pedestrian access to the station is via two thoroughfares near the corner of Brunswick and Wickham Streets and a pedestrian overpass connecting to McWhirters.
 There is also a lesser known entrance through the car park at the Northern side of the station, both out to Alfred Street in the West and Alden Street in the east, the latter through a secluded lift in the eastern side of the car parking complex.

 On the Path to the overpass to McWhirters, exists two escalators that lead down to Wickham Street, however due to political issues these escalators are non-functional and are normally closed off with a metal door.